Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Less centered on deep routing intelligence compared to dedicated routing platforms

-Bringg Is Ideal for
+Bringg Is Ideal For

-Bringg is well-suited for retailers, grocery businesses, 3PLs, and enterprises coordinating with multiple carriers or across various regions.
+Retailers, grocery businesses, 3PLs, and enterprises coordinating with multiple carriers or across various regions.
 It works well for organizations prioritizing orchestration depth rather than lightweight route planning or rapid setup.

-Bringg’s Pricing
+Bringg Pricing

-Bringg offers custom pricing based on shipment volume, carrier mix, integration needs, and operational scope.
+Custom pricing based on shipment volume, carrier mix, integration needs, and operational scope.

 3. Shipsy